yermakovsergey/Task2/README.md

 # Task2
-repository for MetaLamp study task#2
+Repository for MetaLamp study task#2
+Site is published at https://yermakovsergey.github.io/Task2/